 It is also critical for bots to show empathy, just like a human agent would.
 If, for example, a customer has technical issues, the chatbot should use phrases like “I am so sorry that you have problems, let me see how we can solve them as quickly as possible.”
 It will make the conversation more natural, and the customer feels understood.

-💡 Where is the future of conversational design headed?
+Where is the future of conversation design headed?
 Read our chatbot trends and predictions for 2022!

-The benefits of conversational designs are quite simple: the smoother the conversation between bot and human is, the better the customer experience.
+The advantages of conversation designs are quite simple: the smoother the conversation between bot and human is, the better the customer experience.